Fmhapppy/LLM-Data-Analysis-Agent/README.md

   "next_analysis": []
 }

-This architecture provides a foundation for extending the system toward more autonomous analytical workflows.
+The structured output allows the frontend to independently render different analytical sections.

-8. Interactive Web Dashboard
+Web Dashboard

-The frontend is implemented using React.
+The frontend is implemented with React.

 The dashboard provides: